shivprasadrahulwad/Multi-modal-AI-Research-Chat-System/README.md

 ## Key Features
 - **Intelligent File Extraction:** M.A.R.S employs advanced AI algorithms to extract key information from diverse file types, including PDFs, audio files, images, code snippets, and more.
+- **Retrieval Augmented Generation (RAG):** M.A.R.S leverages cutting-edge RAG technology to enhance AI responses with real-time information retrieval from your documents, providing more accurate and contextually relevant answers.
 - **User-Friendly Interface:** With its intuitive interface, M.A.R.S ensures a seamless user experience, allowing individuals to navigate through files, analyze content, and perform tasks with ease.
 - **Versatile Functionality:** From querying file contents and conducting data analysis to generating commands and creating presentations, M.A.R.S offers a myriad of functionalities to meet the diverse needs of its users.
 - **Cutting-Edge AI Technologies:** Powered by state-of-the-art AI technologies, including natural language processing (NLP), optical character recognition (OCR), and speech recognition, M.A.R.S delivers accurate results and enhances productivity.